danguita/prometheus-monitoring-stack/README.md

 a starting point.
 For complex architectures and custom instrumentation, extra configuration might be needed.

+Also, please note that the `node_exporter` is being deployed as a Docker container, so it might not be exposing metrics from the actual host system.

-Any feedback is very welcomed.
+Having said that, any feedback is very welcomed :muscle: